bxparks/AceTime/README.md

 #### DS3231 Time Keeper

-The `DS3231TimeKeeper` is backed by a DS3231 RTC chip which normally operates through a power failure using a battery backup or a super capacitor.
+The `DS3231TimeKeeper` is backed by a DS3231 RTC chip which is normally backed by a battery or a supercapacitor to survive power failures.
 The DS3231 chip does not contain the concept of a time zone.
 Therefore, I recommend that the `DS3231TimeKeeper` class is used to store only the UTC date/time components, instead of the local time.
 When the time is read back in using the `DS3231TimeKeeper::getNow()`, you can convert that to the appropriate time zone using the `DateTime::convertToTimeZone()` method.